influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/strimzi-libsonnet/docs/0.24/kafka/v1beta2/kafka.md

 withPodManagementPolicy(podManagementPolicy)
 ```

-PodManagementPolicy which will be used for this StatefulSet.
+"PodManagementPolicy which will be used for this StatefulSet.
 Valid values are `Parallel` and `OrderedReady`.
-Defaults to `Parallel`.
+Defaults to `Parallel`."

 ## obj spec.kafka.template.statefulset.metadata

-Metadata applied to the resource.
+"Metadata applied to the resource."

 ### fn spec.kafka.template.statefulset.metadata.withAnnotations